KhaledAShaheenTtu/Realtime-Trading-Monitoring/ENVIRONMENT_SETUP.md

 2. Run `python config.py` to validate
 3. Ensure no extra quotes around values
 4. Verify conda environment is activated

-### API key not working
-1. Verify key is correct in `.env` file
-2. Check API service status
-3. Fallback sources will be used automatically

 Your environment configuration is now fully set up and integrated! 🎉